erwincarlogonzales/mldetection_data_analysis/README.md

 *Comprehensive statistical analysis of 280 controlled experiments revealing when AI assistance helps versus hurts human performance*

-**🚨 RESEARCH FINDING: Humans outperformed AI-assisted systems in 71% of object detection tasks**
+**🚨 RESEARCH FINDING: In 71% of all statistically significant comparisons, the human-only system outperformed the AI-assisted system.**

 </div>